DataDog/documentation/content/en/monitors/guide/how-to-set-up-rbac-for-monitors.md

 ### UI

-All new monitors created from the UI use the new `restricted_roles` parameter.
+All new monitors created from the UI use the `restricted_roles` parameter.
 All monitors (existing and new) also display the new role restriction option regardless of the mechanism used under the hood:

 {{< img src="/monitors/guide/monitor_rbac_non_restricted.jpg" alt="RBAC Non Restricted Monitor"  >}}